covid-19-net/covid-19-community/README.md

 ![](docs/Spike-Query-Node.png)

+This subgraph shows the results of the full-text search.
+Five proteins contain the word `Spike`.
+Each protein is associated with one or more protein names (synonymes) (only one name is shown here).
+The Spike glycoprotein in the center is the full-length gene product encoded by the SARS-CoV-2 S gene.
+The other four proteins are cleavage products (fragments) of the full-length protein.

 #### Example full-text query: find spike proteins - tabular results
 The following query returns the names of the matched bioentities and the labels of the nodes (e.g., Protein, ProteinName) sorted by the match score in descending order.